flytbase/flytdocs/source/docs/FlytOS/GettingStarted/InstallDepsRpi.rst

 .. warning:: You may face issues in FlytOS due to the latest update in Open CV Library.
 It is currently advised to use FlytOS through flashing :ref:`FlytOS Linux Image <flashing_img_rpi>`.

-.. warning:: Follow this step ONLY if you have chosen NOT TO flash :ref:`FlytOS Linux Image <flashing_img_rpi>`.
+.. note:: Follow this step ONLY if you have chosen NOT TO flash :ref:`FlytOS Linux Image <flashing_img_rpi>`.

 1. Please ensure you are running Linux - Ubuntu 16.04 before proceeding with installation.
 This guide assumes you already have a working operating system on your Flight Computer.
 The following commands should be executed on your flight computer, you may either use an external display or ssh into your flight computer.